10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Climate: Mexico City has a Subtropical highland climate characterized by low humidity and mild daily temperatures.

 Currency: Mexican peso.
-Open a free multi-currency account to make exchanging money easier.
+Open a free currency exchange account from WISE to make exchanging money easier.

 Tipping in Mexico City: Tipping is customary, but not in all the same situations as in the US.
 Plan to leave a tip of 10-20% in restaurants; do not tip taxi drivers.
 Read my guide to tipping in Mexico for more details.